top of page

 • Projects to keep you occupied during your convalescence (e.g. DVDs /videos, organising photo albums).
 You will be limited in your ability to travel without support and may become bored if you have not planned ahead.

-Purchase: Vitamin C 1000mg a day and standard iron supplements to take for the first 2 weeks after you return from hospital as this helps the soft tissues heal and the blood to regain its haemoglobin concentration after joint replacement surgery.
+Vitamin C 1000mg a day and standard iron supplements to take for the first 2 weeks after you return from hospital as this helps the soft tissues heal and the blood to regain its haemoglobin concentration after joint replacement surgery.

 Carers need to be available for 6 weeks following surgery.